psylinse/stream-hubspot-chat-transcript/README.md

 - Create a Chat Widget that automatically saves the chat log in HubSpot CRM (using Stream Chat's webhook)
 - Set up a private, Frontend/Backend Stream Chat

-These topics will be covered using Express JS and React, but the methodologies can be ported to most languages.
+These topics will be covered using Express JS and React, but the methodologies can be ported to most languages and frameworks.

 ### What's not covered

 - This tutorial focuses on the mechanics of setting up the backend of a chat widget to connect to and update HubSpot.
 Specifics on creating the React frontend will not be the priority.
-- The GitHub repo for this project includes a fully functional registration form and frontend Stream chat, but not every aspect will be covered in depth.
+- The GitHub repo for this project includes a fully functional registration form and frontend for Stream Chat, but not every aspect will be covered in depth.

-### Step 1: Account set up
+## Step 1: Account set up

 To get up and running, perform the following steps: